Generalized gamma approximation with rates for urns, walks and trees: Introduction

-We now define our model which can be thought of as a variation of P\'olya's urn with immigration.
+We now define a variation of P\'olya's urn.
 An urn starts with black and white balls and draws are made sequentially.
-After each draw the ball is replaced and another ball of the same color is added to the urn.
-Also, after every~$l$th draw an additional black ball is added to the urn.
-Let~$F^{n,l}_{b,w}$ denote the distribution of the number of white balls in the urn after~$n$ draws have been made when the urn starts with~$b$ black balls and~$w$ white balls.
-Note that for the case $l=1$ the process is time homogeneous but for $l\geq 2$ it is time inhomogeneous.
-Our main result shows that distributional limits of~$F^{n,l}_{1,w}$ (properly scaled) are generalized gamma distributions and gives the rate of convergence to these limits in terms of the the Kolmogorov distance between two cumulative distribution functions~$P$ and~$Q$ (or their respective laws), defined as \be{ \dk(P,Q)=\sup_x\abs{P(x)-Q(x)}. }
+After each draw, the ball is replaced and another ball of the same color is added to the urn.
+Also, after every $l$th draw an additional black ball is added to the urn.
+Let ${\mathcal{P}}^l_n(b,w)$ denote the distribution of the number of white balls in the urn after $n$ draws have been made when the urn starts with $b\geq0$ black balls and $w>0$ white balls.
+Note that for the case $l=1$ the process is time homogeneous but for $l\geq2$ it is time inhomogeneous.
+Define the \emph{Kolmogorov distance} between two cumulative distribution functions $P$ and $Q$ (or their respective laws) as